Osama446/JavaScriptTraining/README.md

 # JavaScriptTraining
 Day 1 TLDR:{
-    1. Understanding ES6 Objects methods declaration and difference between let and var,
+    1. Understanding ES6 Objects methods declaration and difference between let and var.
     2. learning about the this keyword and behavior.
     3. learning Object Destructuring.
     4. learning about the Spread Operator.